Azure/iot-edge-modbus/README.md

   4. You may also want to provide configuration to the module when it starts, paste the configuration in the desired property field.
 For more about configuration, see [here](https://github.com/Azure/iot-edge-modbus#configuration).

 ## HowTo Build ##
 If you prefer to build your own module, use the following script.
 Dockerfiles are located under [Docker](https://github.com/Azure/iot-edge-modbus/tree/master/Docker) folder, you should be able to find one for your platform.
 There are two Docker files in each platform, the one ended with **-auto** will automatically build source code and Docker image.
 The other one requires you to build source code first and then copy binary to the image.
+Note: Arm32 auto build doesn't work at this moment, please build it manually.
 ### -auto ###
+  1. cd iot-edge-modbus/
-docker build -t "**name of the docker image**" -f "**path to the auto docker file**".
+  2. docker build -t "**name of the docker image**" -f "**path to the auto docker file**" .
 ### non-auto ###
-  1. cd src/
+  1. cd iot-edge-modbus/src/
   2. dotnet restore
   3. dotnet build
   4. dotnet publish -f netcoreapp2.0
+  5. cd ../iot-edge-modbus/
-  5. docker build --build-arg EXE_DIR=./bin/Debug/netcoreapp2.0/publish -t "**name of the docker image**" -f "**path to the docker file**".
+  6. docker build --build-arg EXE_DIR=./src/bin/Debug/netcoreapp2.0/publish -t "**name of the docker image**" -f "**path to the docker file**" .

 ## Configuration ##
 The Modbus module uses module twin as its configuration.
 Here is a sample configuration for your reference.